JatinChopra/Minor2023-LightWt-Consensus-Algorithm/consensus-algorithms/powpos-hybrid/README.md

 # Proof of Work/Proof of Stake Hybrid (PoW/Pos Hybrid) Algorithm

-This Markdown file explains the code implementation of a Proof of Work/Proof of Stake Hybrid (PoW/Pos Hybrid) algorithm in Java.

 ## Overview

 The PoW/Pos Hybrid algorithm combines aspects of both Proof of Work (PoW) and Proof of Stake (PoS) to achieve consensus in a blockchain network.
 Validators are selected based on PoS principles, but the mining process involves PoW-style competition.